Daniel Bukantz: Family and personal life

-On April 29, 1956, Bukantz married Alice Ellenbogen Bukantz (1924-2019), a Holocaust survivor from Nové Zámky, a town in a part of Hungary that is now Slovakia, who had survived the Auschwitz concentration camp while her parents and 87 other relatives were killed in the Holocaust.
-They lived in Forest Hills, Queens, New York, and Sarasota, Florida.
+On April 29, 1956, Bukantz married Alice Ellenbogen Bukantz, a Holocaust survivor from Nové Zámky, a town in a part of Hungary that is now Slovakia, who had survived the Auschwitz concentration camp while her parents and 87 other relatives were killed in the Holocaust.
+They lived in The Meadowbrook building in Forest Hills, Queens, New York, and Sarasota, Florida.

 Their son Jeff Bukantz was captain of the 2004 and 2008 United States Olympic fencing teams, has won 13 medals (including three gold medals) at the Maccabiah Games, and is the President of the Maccabi USA organization.
 Jeff was third alternate on the 1984 and 1988 Olympic Fencing teams, and earned a bronze medal in foil with Team USA in the 1987 Pan American Games.
 Jeff also wrote a memoir entitled Closing the Distance: Chasing a father’s Olympic Fencing Legacy (Acanthus Publishing, 2006).

 Bukantz operated a dental practice in Manhattan, New York, for about 40 years.
 He provided free dental care to members of the fencing community who could not afford it.
 Bukantz died in 2008 from lung cancer.